cyb3rmik3/Hunting-Queries-Detection-Rules/Defender For Identity/SMBFileCopy.md

 | T1021.002 | Remote Services: SMB/Windows Admin Shares|https://attack.mitre.org/techniques/T1021/002|

 #### Description
 Adversaries can use SMB to upload files to remote shares or to interact with files on those shares.
-A common technique is to upload malcious to remote host.
+A common technique is to upload malicious files to a remote host.
 This query detects all SMB file copies.
-In order to run the query effectively add the benign accounts the the whitelist.
+In order to run the query effectively add the benign accounts at the whitelist.

-A false positive would be a aministrator that would perform legitimate SMB file copies.
+A false positive would be an administrator that would perform legitimate SMB file copies.

 #### Risk
-A actor uses a SMB file copy to distrubute malware in your environment.
+An actor uses an SMB file copy to distrubute malware in your environment.

 ## Defender For Endpoint